 Financial liabilities (including borrowings and debt securities) are subsequently measured at amortised cost using the effective interest method.
 The effective interest rate is the rate that exactly discounts estimated future cash payments through the expected life of the financial liability to the gross carrying amount of a financial liability.
-The calculation does not consider expected credit losses and includes transaction costs, premiums or discounts and fees and points paid or received that are integral to the effective interest rate, such as origination fees.
+The calculation does not consider expected credit losses and includes transaction costs, premiums or discounts and points paid or received that are integral to the effective interest rate, such as origination fees.

-Interest expenses on Financials Liabilities The Interest Expenses on Financial liabilities
+Interest expenses on Financials Liabilities

-The Interest Expenses on Financial liabilities along with amortisation of transaction costs incurred are recognised as Finance Cost in the Statement of Profit and
+The Interest Expenses on Financial liabilities along with amortisation of transaction costs incurred are recognised as Finance Cost in the Statement of Profit and Loss.